 This Modulus has 3 fire options: 1 shot, 3 shots or continuous fire.
 It uses a switch like Dual-Strike and comes with two barrels that have reverse tactical rails.

 Not much is known about this, but it is the first modern Nerf gun that is not a Rebelle to fire arrows.
 It comes with five arrows and a removable scope.

 I would probably buy this if it wasn’t for the fact it is so much bigger than necessary.
 It fires three darts at once with ten shots before you run out.
 The appearance of The Judge looks like it has slam-fire.

 This appears to be an oddly styled pistol.
 I can’t say it would be a good backup.
 It is bigger than most pistols because of it’s odd styling.
 It can hold eight darts.

 The third stormtrooper blaster lately.
 This one uses flywheels and sideloads like the stormtrooper deluxe blaster.
-I don’t know what else to say about it.

 The Combow is an interesting gun.
 It has a blaster and a bow.
 When connected, they fire two darts at once.
 You can see they use AccuStrike darts like RaptorStrike.